senanu/b40/docs/labs/respiration.md

 1. Hook the glass rod over the edge of the water bath, with the stopper inside the bath and the syringe on the outside.
 Do not connect the syringe or the plastic tube yet.

     <img align="center" width="50%" src="{{site.url}}/b40/assets/labs/respiration.png" alt="Manometer setup">
 1. Put a clip over the flexible tubing directly above the manometer loop.
 Clamp it shut.
+This will allow any expansion of the air in the respiration chamber to go into the atmosphere.
 1. Use clear tape to tape the tubing to the graph (or white) paper.
 It should form a loop as shown above.
 1. Assemble the germination chamber as follows:
     1. Using a pair of gloves, soak a small amount of absorbant cotton in KOH and place it at the bottom of the plastic tube.
 The KOH will absorb CO<sub>2</sub>.